 Nearly 1,200 students are currently enrolled at the Estonian Academy of Arts and are taught by 89 professors, associate professors, teachers and lecturers from Estonia and abroad.
 Small groups of carefully selected students enable a more personal, one-on-one approach to instruction and family-like, close-knit atmosphere and EKA prides itself on the low student-to-professor ratio.

-EAA offers six Master’s programmes taught in English: Animation, Contemporary Art, Design & Crafts, Interaction Design, Interior Architecture, and Urban Studies.
+EKA offers six Master’s programmes taught in English: Animation, Contemporary Art, Design & Crafts, Graphic Design, Interaction Design, and Urban Studies.
 (Within Design & Crafts, students choose a specialisation: ceramics, glass art and design, jewellery and blacksmithing, textile design, leather art and design or fashion design.)
 In addition, there is a Master’s programme in Design & Technology Futures offered jointly with Tallinn University of Technology, as well as a Master’s programme in Literature, Visual Culture and Film Studies offered jointly with Tallinn University.
 All Master’s programmes are two years (120 ECTS).

-We also offer a Bachelor’s programme in Media Graphics, taught in Russian.
-In addition, we offer international doctoral programme called Art and Design and Architectue and Urban Planning.
+We also offer a Bachelor’s programme in Media Graphics (taught in Russian) and two international full-time doctoral programmes - Art and Design and Architectue and Urban Planning.

-EAA encourages innovation and experimentation, and students are able to take modules and workshops outside of their specialisations.
+EKA encourages innovation and experimentation, and students are able to take modules and workshops outside of their specialisations.
 Have an idea?
 Try it!
 You’ll find there’s refreshing lack of red tape here.
 Those who study at EKA soon discover a wide spectrum of possibilities.